 3. Prep Your Home

 Did you know that many refinancing options require a home appraisal, which the borrower is usually expected to pay for?
-Lenders want to know how much your home is worth so that they can ensure you're not looking to borrow far more than the home's value.
+Lenders want to know how much your home is worth so that they can ensure that you're not looking to borrow far more than the home's value.
 If the loan amount is higher than the value of the home and the lender still decides to move forward, you may have to pay private mortgage insurance.

 If the appraisal works out in your favor and your home is valued high, you could get a competitive interest rate or eliminate private mortgage insurance if you're currently paying for it.
 Therefore, it's vital that the appraisal goes well.